gzachariadis/Python.Challenges/Codewars/README.md

 # Overview

 This folder contains a collection of Python solutions to Codewars[^3] challenges, grouped by kyū[^2].
-Each kata[^1] is organized in a separate folder based on Subject and Challenge Title accompanied by a task description, constraints and a solution source code.
+Each kata[^1] is organized in a separate folder.
+[See Project Structure for more info]().

 All solutions were solved on the official platform and verified against the original test suite.
+A date of completion is included in each solution for achiving purposes.

 Your goal, should you choose to accept it, is to solve kata[^1] and progress through the ranks, to achieve Mastery[^4].